inferno4670/SlotSwapper/README.md

 This project includes a `vercel.json` file that configures the build process for deployment.
 The configuration ensures that:
 - The frontend is built correctly from the `frontend` directory
 - Static assets are served properly
-- API requests are directed to the backend
+- The build output is directed to the correct directory

 ## Known Issues and Assumptions